 5: Develop metadata and include search engine optimization best practices.

 The church’s website was originally designed in 1995, and was honestly a beautiful example of early web design (check out the original on the web archive).
-I knew I wanted to reflect the meditative and reverent attitude of the church, but this time taking a more minimal approach to really highlight their images and teachings.
+However, their website needed to be brought into the modern day.
+I knew I wanted to reflect the church's meditative and reverent attitude, so I took a minimal and clean approach to really highlight their images and teachings.

-I also paid special attention to increasing the website’s accessibility, since it is so important to make sure modern websites are as accessible as possible for a diverse body of users, including those with limited or no vision.
+I also paid special attention to increasing the website’s accessibility, since it is so important to make sure modern websites are as accessible as possible for a diverse body of users.
 This means making sure the site is fully responsive, text size is comfortable to read at all scales in a legible typeface, all images have descriptive alt texts, clear link identification, and the navigation is clear, intuitive, and link tab navigable.

 Another aspect of making the site accessible is strengthening and unifying the church’s web presence and adding external tools.
 This includes adding audio files to SoundCloud, an embedded Google Map to direction pages, and clear links to their social media.